benouareth-abdo/OAHWR-MSHMM/README.md

-Offline Unconstrained Handwritten Arabic Word Recognition (OUHAWR) This repository contains the implementation of a hybrid two-stage pipeline for offline unconstrained handwritten Arabic word recognition (OUHAWR).
+<h1>OOffline Handwritten Arabic Word Recognition using Multi-Stream HMM with Explicit State Duration</h1>

+This repository contains the implementation of a hybrid two-stage pipeline for offline unconstrained handwritten Arabic word recognition (OUHAWR).

 <b>Overview</b>